 Student activities, awards and honors earned in high school may be placed in the "extra-curricular activities" section on the veterinary school application form.
-It is advisable that a designated file be used to help catalog all of that information.
+It is advisable that a designated file or disc be used to help catalog all of that information.
 Keep track of ALL volunteer activities or extra-curricular activities that you have done no matter how small.

-Washington, Idaho and Montana Regional Program in Veterinary Medicine:
+WIMU Regional Program in Veterinary Medicine: